itsdivya1309/PF-Python/README.md

 # PF-Python
-Includes all the relevant work for the implementation of Proximity Forest algorithm in Python
+Includes all the relevant work for the implementation of Proximity Forest algorithm in Python.